Cathedral-Of-NeoJesus/CodeOfConduct/readme.md

 participation in the community after changes are posted will constitute your acceptance of the revised terms.

 Additionally, you agree to comply with [Discord’s Terms of Service](https://discord.com/terms) and [Community Guidelines](https://discord.com/guidelines).
-Violations of any of the above may result in suspension or permanent removal from the community.
+Violations of any of the above may result in suspension and/or permanent removal from the community.

 ### Age Requirements